Category: Travel Info

 Don’t Assume Taxis Are Everywhere

 Taxis are the best way to get around in Cozumel, but they are not everywhere.
-The blog has tips that can save you BIG money.
+My blog has taxi tips that can save you BIG money.
 Major tourist areas, all-inclusive resorts, cruise ports and most popular Cozumel beach clubs have taxis on standby.
 Outside of them taxis will require a little more effort.
-Cozumel now has taxi app you can use which I cover in the blog above.
+Cozumel now hasa taxi app you can use which I cover in the blog above.

 Taxis near the cozumel